 It turns out that the world of lavalier microphones is much more complex than I would have imagined.
-To start with, there are numerous connectors for such microphones, including minijack plugs of different sizes (2.5 and 3.5 mm) and a number of rings (TS, TRS and TRRS), mini-XLR plugs with a different number of pins (TA-, TA-4, TA-5), in addition to Hirose, LEMO, and so on.
+To start with, there are numerous connectors for such microphones, including minijack plugs of different sizes (2.5 and 3.5 mm) and several rings (TS, TRS and TRRS), mini-XLR plugs with a different number of pins (TA-, TA-4, TA-5), in addition to Hirose, LEMO, and so on.

-As I looked around the collection of my own lavalier microphones and also the ones we have in the lab, none of them had a 3.5 mm minijack connector that I could plug straight into my phone (yes, I still have a minijack plug on my phone!).
+As I looked around my collection of lavalier microphones and the ones we have in the lab, none of them had a 3.5 mm minijack connector that I could plug straight into my phone (yes, I still have a minijack plug on my phone!).
 So I quickly gave up and looked around on the web.
 Many people recommended the Røde SmartLav+, so I decided to get one to try out.

 Connecting the SmartLav+ to a GoPro camera

 I had been using the SmartLav+ with my phone for a while when I decided to try it with a GoPro 8.
 With the MediaMod accessory, it is possible to connect a microphone with a minijack plug.
 But plugging in the SmartLav+ does not work.
 This was when I started thinking more about the fact that the SmartLav+ has a so-called TRRS plug (as opposed to TRS and TS plugs).